Coupling (physics): Coupled LC circuits

 where M is the mutual inductance of the circuits and L_{p} and L_{s} are the inductances of the primary and secondary circuits, respectively.
 If the flux lines of the primary inductor thread every line of the secondary one, then the coefficient of coupling is 1 and $M = \sqrt{L_p L_s}$ In practice, however, there is often leakage, so most systems are not perfectly coupled.

 Peaks in an NMR image of Ethyl Acetate.

 Chemistry

 Spin-spin coupling

 Spin-spin coupling occurs when the magnetic field of one atom affects the magnetic field of another nearby atom.
 This is very common in NMR imaging.
-If the atoms are not coupled, then there will be two individual peaks, known as a doublet, representing the individual atoms.
-If coupling is present, then there will be a triplet, one larger peak with two smaller ones to either side.
+If two atoms are not coupled, then there will be two individual peaks, called singlets, representing the individual atoms.
+If coupling is present, then the peaks of each atom will split according to number of coupling atoms and their respective spins.
 This occurs due to the spins of the individual atoms oscillating in tandem.